 International Nestlé-Free Week is a time for people who boycott Nestlé over the way it pushes baby milk to do more to promote the boycott - and for those who don't boycott to give it a go.

-Click here to see the event page on Facebook.
+Click here to see the event page on Facebook and invite your friends.

 Nestlé.
 Good food, Good life?
 Good Grief!

 Click on 'click here' to play again